AN-Lewis/tkyxl/README.md

 ### Coding
-Collection of code related to genetic/bioinforamtics analysis and other miscellaneous staff.
+Collection of code related to genetic and bioinforamtics analysis and other miscellaneous staff.